Ford Reveals BlueCruise Hands-Free Driving Tech for F-150, Mustang Mach-E

 BlueCruise makes use of advanced cameras and radar-sensing to adapt to ever-changing road conditions.
 Ford points out that it's an SAE Level 2 system similar to Tesla's Autopilot and GM's Super Cruise, though the former doesn't allow hands-free driving.
 Regardless, BlueCruise can negotiate curves on qualified interstates and adjust speed to maintain a steady distance between the vehicle and those in front of it.

-Features like Lane Change Assist are apparently coming later on, in which case Ford says owners will be able to receive the updates over the air.
+Features like Lane Change Assist are apparently launching at a later time, in which case Ford says owners will be able to receive the updates over the air.
 This will allow drivers to command a change or passing maneuver by simply engaging the blinker.
 Another luxury, Predictive Speed Assist, will be released down the line and anticipate turns in the road, slowing the vehicle to make for a smoother, more natural ride.

 As many more miles of highway are approved to become Hands-Free Blue Zones, over-the-air updates will also be made available to owners so they can expand their vehicles' capabilities from their garage.